graphhopper/directions-api/FAQ.md

 ## What is one credit?

-You can use [the estimator in the dashboard](https://graphhopper.com/dashboard/#/pricing) to easily calculate the necessary credits or get more details of how credits are calculated with the following:
+You can use [the estimator in the dashboard](https://graphhopper.com/dashboard/#/pricing) to roughly estimate the necessary credits per day, but note that it will give precise results only in standard cases.

+If you need an better estimate contact us or read through the following steps:

  * one Routing API request costs 1 credit.
 Every 10 via-points will cost 1 additional credit.
 E.g. 11 via-points cost 2 credits.
 And if you specify `optimize=true` the credits will be multiplied by 10.
  * one Geocoding API request costs 1 credit